XistGG/MassSimple/README.md

 | [<img src="MassSimple.png">](https://github.com/XistGG/MassSimple) | `MassSimple` is a simple example of how to do basic things in UE5 Mass C++.<br/><br/>Target UE Version: **5.7** |
 |---|---|

-This is a flat 2D Top-Down Third Person Game.
+This is a simple Top-Down Third Person Game.

-The player can move the Pawn around the small plane by clicking the mouse on the ground.
+- The player can move the Pawn around a small area by clicking the mouse on the terrain

-Ephemeral Wisps follow the Player Pawn around.
+- Ephemeral Wisps follow the Player Pawn around

-Trees are born, grow larger over time, and die of old age.
+- Trees are born, grow larger over time, and die of old age

 This simple example of a UE5 Mass C++ project:

 - Conceptualizes a Game "Entity Registry"
+	- This provides Game thread events broadcasting Registry-relevant Mass Create and Destroy operations
-	- Entities Tagged as Registry-relevant receive "On Created" and "On Destroyed" Gameplay Events
+		- Relevant Entities receive "On Created" and "On Destroyed" Gameplay Events
 	- Entities can optionally be assigned metadata, like Meta Type *(rock, tree, wisp, ...etc...)*
 - Demonstrates some methods to:
-	- Build and Destroy Mass Entities
+	- Create and Destroy Mass Entities
-    - Read and Write Mass Entity data
+    - Read and Write Mass Entity Fragment Data
 	- Safely Receive data ingress from multithreaded Mass processors
 - Provides a functional, *non-performant* alternative Representation system
 	- Entities tagged for Representation are drawn as tiles on a Render Target